Welcome to the Women's Suffrage Commission

-She represents Governor Cuomo across the state and in just her first year visited each of the State’s 62 counties logging 51,000 miles -- enough to circle the globe twice.
+In just her first year she visited each of the State’s 62 counties logging 51,000 miles -- enough to circle the globe twice.
 Hochul tours main streets, meets local business owners, visits college campuses and meets regularly with mayors, supervisors and other community leaders.
-The Lieutenant Governor builds support for the Governor’s initiatives including the minimum wage increase, paid family leave, ethics reform and infrastructure investment.
+She builds support for the former Governor’s initiatives including the minimum wage increase, paid family leave, ethics reform and infrastructure investment.

 In Congress: As Lieutenant Governor, Hochul is liaison to New York’s federal representatives in Washington, D.C.
 From 2011 to 2013, she served in the U.S. House representing New York’s 26th Congressional District.
 Then Congresswoman Hochul served on the House Armed Services and Homeland Security Committees, traveling to Afghanistan to confer with military leaders and meet with active duty men and women.
 Her focus in Congress was job creation and bridging the skills gap by bringing together business and academia, and creating opportunities for returning veterans.

 Erie County: Lieutenant Governor Hochul served as County Clerk from 2007 to 2011.
 Before that, Hochul worked for 14 years as a Hamburg Town Councilmember.
 She served as liaison to the local economic development agency and worked to attract to new businesses and create jobs following the loss of the WNY manufacturing base.

 Then-Lieutenant Governor Hochul holds a bachelor’s degree from Syracuse University and a law degree from Catholic University in Washington, DC.
 She began her legal career working at a large firm in Washington, DC and later served as legal counsel and legislative assistant to Congressman John LaFalce and later Senator Daniel Patrick Moynihan.
 She was instrumental in drafting legislation related to campaign finance reform, immigration reform and combating drug abuse.

 In 2006, Hochul joined her mother and aunt in establishing the Kathleen Mary House, a transitional home for victims of domestic violence.

 Senator Betty Little

 Senator Betty Little is serving her ninth term representing the residents of the 45th Senate District, which comprises Clinton, Essex, Franklin, Warren and parts of St. Lawrence and Washington Counties.